Shusmoy108/PhotoGallery/README.md

-# A simple image gallery
+# The ON YOUR MARKS boilerplate

 Nodejs,
 Mongo (Mongoose),
 React,
-React Context,
 Material UI